arnaudrmt/octana_hub/README.md

 - **BungeeAPI Integration**: OctanaHub leverages the BungeeAPI to create servers on demand.
 When a player requests to join a game from the OctanaHub menu, a plugin message is sent to the BungeeAPI.
 The BungeeAPI maintains a list of players and starts a Docker container with the requested game once enough players have joined, teleporting everyone to the game instance.

+- **NPCs**: OctanaHub incorporates custom NPCs created with NMS to enrich player interaction.
+These NPCs enable players to request to join a game, and their requests are seamlessly sent to OctanaAPI via Redis Plugin Message.
+This crucial integration ensures smooth communication and streamlined gameplay.

 <br/>

 ## Usage 📝